Jana M. Hemsing

 contact

-Anyway, you can also contact me via Mastodon, LinkedIn, Flickr and Telegram, or reach out by email: hello@janamarie.dev in English, German, Spanish, toki pona, 中文 or French.
+You can contact me via Mastodon or reach out by email: hello@janamarie.dev in English, German, Spanish, 中文 or French.
 You can find my CV here.
-I used to have Twitter, but I deprecated that account when the network went sideways.
+I used to have Twitter, but I deprecated that account when the network went fascist.

-Also, I have no idea how to do web-stuff, yet the last two paragraphs were intentionally hidden.
+I have no idea how to do web-stuff.